Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 “I am what I am” as an acronym (IAWIA) can be pronounced two ways:

-“A-WAY” (first vowel silent and second vowel pronounced).
+“A-WAY” (first vowel silent, second vowel pronounced).

 I WHY